Don't Toy with Me, Miss Nagatoro: Webcomic

-Nanashi first started posting early prototypes of what would become Don't Toy with Me Nagatoro on Pixiv between August 2011 and December 2015, there are five total issues during this period.
+Nanashi first posted early prototypes of what would become Don't Toy with Me, Miss Nagatoro on Pixiv between August 2011 and December 2015, with five issues total released during this period.

 Manga

-Don't Toy with Me, Miss Nagatoro has been serialized through Magazine Pocket, published by Kodansha, since November 1, 2017.
-The first volume of the manga was released as a print version through Kodansha's Shonen Magazine Comics imprint and as a digital version on March 9, 2018.
-The second volume was released on June 8, 2018.
-Fifteen volumes have been released as of January 2023.
-In addition to the standard edition, there is also a special edition containing works by several other artists.
+Don't Toy with Me, Miss Nagatoro was serialized through Magazine Pocket, published by Kodansha, from November 1, 2017, to July 23, 2024.
+It was compiled into 20 volumes through Kodansha's Shōnen Magazine Comics imprint, with the first volume released on March 9, 2018, and the last on August 7, 2024.
+There is a special edition of the second volume containing works by several other artists.
 A comic anthology featuring special chapters by various artists was released on April 24, 2021.

+The manga has been licensed by Vertical in North America and the first volume was released in November 2019.
+Two box sets of the English manga have also been released, compiling volumes 1 to 6 and 7 to 12.
+Each comes with color art from the series on the box and an acrylic standee of Nagatoro.